deutschebank/fluxnova-docs-manual/content/get-started/archive/javaee7/start-form.md

 ---

-In this step, we add a start form and configure it in the BPMN 2.0 process, then, re-deploy the application and start the process from the Flowave Tasklist.
+In this step, we add a start form and configure it in the BPMN 2.0 process, then, re-deploy the application and start the process from the Fluxnova Tasklist.

 # Add a Start Form